 This course will include horse science, riding, and stable management, providing you with the knowledge and skills required for a career in the equine industry.
 You’ll gain practical riding experience on the flat and over jumps while studying towards the British Horse Society (BHS) examinations.
-We also offer a non-riding option for those that want to develop skills that could lead to a career in competition grooming or rehabilitation and therapy.

 Our BHS-approved Equestrian Centre has stabling for 65 horses.
 There is even the option to keep your own horse here.
 It also features indoor and outdoor riding arenas, turnout fields, a horse walker and a mechanical horse simulator – great for perfecting your position.

 Course leader Liz Taylor is available on Unibuddy to answer any questions you may have about our Equine Management course.

 Brackenhurst is set in stunning countryside just a bus ride away from Nottingham city centre, next to the town of Southwell.

 At Brackenhurst, you’ll have access to incredible facilities.
 These include an Animal Unit, Equestrian Centre, laboratories, library and gardens and fields that are overflowing with plants and wildlife.